Easy Instant Pot Beef Stew

-Sometimes thinking of side dishes can be the hardest part of dinner, so let me help you take the mental tax out and list a few of the things we like to eat with this:
+Sometimes thinking of side dishes can be the hardest part of dinner.
+Let me help you take the mental tax out and list a few of the things we like to eat with this:

 - sauteed or steamed green beans

 - roasted broccoli (roast in oven while reheating stew)

 - roasted brussels sprouts (roast in oven while reheating stew)